Mariners vs. Marlins Player Props Betting Odds

 France Stats

-- France has 21 doubles, five home runs, 16 walks and 28 RBI (70 total hits).
-He has stolen one base.
+- France has 21 doubles, six home runs, 16 walks and 31 RBI (71 total hits).
+He has swiped one base.

-- France hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 outings he is hitting .405 with six doubles and four RBI.
+- France hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 outings he is batting .366 with five doubles, a home run and six RBI.

 France Recent Games